ueberdosis/tiptap/.changeset/wicked-peas-admire.md

 "@tiptap/core": patch
 ---

-This reactors the `onDrop` and `onPaste` event callbacks to be Tiptap extensions rather than separate Prosemirror plugins which was forcing the editor to recreate the view on initialization.
+This refactors the `onDrop` and `onPaste` event callbacks to be Tiptap extensions rather than separate Prosemirror plugins which was forcing the editor to recreate the view on initialization.